 The percentage of alcohol in a beverage consumed is what affects the body, not the type of alcoholic drink.
 This...

-Students learn about peer influence, media literacy, and the consequences of alcohol consumption on the brain and body through the...
+Our buddy Al takes the students through his story about peer influence, media literacy, and the consequences of alcohol consumption on the...

 Bright, durable display cards illustrate the negative effects of alcohol use on the brain and body that Al K. Hol...